FINANCIAL AID RATE64%

 - Theatre Program

-UCLA is a Member of National Collegiate Athletic Association (NCAA), with many of the sports being in the NCAA Division I-A classification.
+University of California – Los Angeles is a Member of National Collegiate Athletic Association (NCAA), with many of the sports being in the NCAA Division I-FBS classification.
 The most popular sports played are listed below:

 - Swimming and Diving